A Remarkable Journey: Squash’s Story

 Support for Affordable Veterinary Services

 Bristol’s story might have had a very different ending without the support of our community.
 Thanks to our caring donors we can offer low-cost emergency care for pets like Bristol.
+Our affordable community services are made possible thanks to individual donor support, as well as generous funding partners.
+HSU is incredibly grateful to the Grey Muzzle Organization for providing grant funds to make dentals for senior dogs affordable to clients who need them most.
 If you want to help more pets in our community get the help they need, you can make a donation to the Humane Society of Utah.
 Today, we are thrilled to report that Bristol is back to her happy and healthy self, enjoying life with her beloved family.
 We think this is a perfect ending for a sweet and deserving pup like Bristol!

 Home for the Holidays… and Beyond: Iroh’s Story